 When a child comes into care, Social Workers will first try and find a family member or friend to look after them.

 When no suitable aunt, uncle or grandparent can be found, the child will go into Mainstream Care.

 Social workers will try and match the child with the ‘most suitable carer.’
 As much as they can, they’ll look at age, ethnicity, gender and any other information to find a Carer where the child will feel safe and thrive.

 This is an inexact science, and often has to be done with enormous time pressures.

 Everyone wants it to work out, but sometimes it doesn’t and ‘good enough’ sometimes has to suffice.
 Sometimes even the ‘good enough’ standard isn’t met.

-They’re more likely to know these Carers, they will be local, and it’s the most cost effective.
+They’re more likely to know these Carers, they will be local, and it’s often the most cost effective.